Camel cavalry: Early history

 A Purbiya camel rider in Bihar, India in 1825.

 The first recorded use of the camel as a military animal was by the Qedarite Arab king Gindibu who employed 1,000 camels at the Battle of Qarqar in 853 BCE.
 They were reportedly later used in the Battle of Thymbra in 547 BCE, between Cyrus the Great of the Achaemenid Empire and Croesus of Lydia.
 According to Xenophon, Cyrus' cavalry was outnumbered by six to one.
 Acting on information from one of his generals that the Lydian horses shied away from camels, Cyrus formed the camels from his baggage train into an ad hoc camel-corps with armed riders replacing packs.
-Although not technically employed as cavalry, the camels' smell and appearance were crucial in panicking the Lydian cavalry and turning the battle in Cyrus' favour.
+Although not technically employed as cavalry, the camels' smell and appearance were critical in panicking the Lydian cavalry and turning the battle in Cyrus' favour.

 More than sixty years later, the Achaemenid emperor Xerxes I recruited a large number of Arab mercenaries into his massive army during the Second Persian invasion of Greece, all of whom were equipped with bows and mounted on camels.
 Herodotus noted that the Arab camel cavalry numbered as many as twenty thousand, including a massive force of Libyan charioteers.
 Recruited from the nomadic tribes of Arabia and Syria, the camel-mounted mercenaries in Achaemenid service fought as skirmishing archers, sometimes riding two to a camel.

-According to Herodian, the Parthian emperor king Artabanus IV employed a unit consisting of heavily armored soldiers equipped with lances (kontos) and riding on camels.

 The Roman Empire used locally enlisted camel riders along the Arabian frontier during the 2nd century.
 The first of these, the from Palmyra, saw service under the Emperor Trajan.
 Arab camel-troops or dromedarii were employed during the Later Roman Empire for escort, desert-policing, and scouting duties.
 Their normal weaponry included long swords of Persian style, bows, and daggers.

 The camel was used as a mount by pre-Islamic civilizations in the Arabian Peninsula.
 As early as the 1st century AD Nabatean and Palmyrene armies employed camel-mounted infantry and archers recruited from nomadic tribes of Arabian origin.
 Typically, such levies would dismount and fight on foot rather than from camel-back.
-The initial campaigns of Muhammad and his followers made extensive use was made of camels.
+According to Josephus, Alexander Jannaeus, priest-king of Hasmonean Judea, was nearly killed in an ambush by the Nabataean king Obodas I, "pushed by a multitude of camels into a deep ravine" in Gaulanitis.
+According to Herodian, the Parthian emperor king Artabanus IV employed a unit consisting of heavily armored soldiers equipped with lances (kontos) and riding on camels.
+The initial campaigns of Muhammad and his followers made extensive use of camels.
 Subsequently, Arabs used camel-mounted infantry to outmaneuver their Sasanian and Byzantine enemies during the early Muslim conquests.

 The Göktürks used camel cavalry according to the Buddhist pilgrim Xuanzang from Tang China (d.
 664), who visited the western Göktürk capital Suyab (in present-day Kyrgyzstan) and left a description of the Tong Yabghu Qaghan and his army.
 "The rest of his military retinue [was] clothed in fur, serge and fine wool, the spears and standards and bows in order, and the riders of camels and horses stretched far out of [sight]."